SarShaheen/Evolution-Of-Air-Jordan/README.md

 - __History Section__

-The History section will allow the user to read 2 short paragraphs about how Air jordan was founded and how it has changed over the years.
+The History section allows the user to read 2 short paragraphs.
+The first is about how Air jordan was founded and how it has changed over the years whilst the second dicusses collaborations the brand has has with different designers.